ahmadsolehin/React-and-Firebase-Flashcards-Apps/README.md

 ## React-Flashcards

-This application is in progress.
  Currently, the application is used for basic flashcard memorization of the Hanzi.
 The latest version of this application is built using React.

 ![screenshot](https://github.com/wesdoyle/react-flashcards/blob/master/hanzil-demo-gif.gif)